melezhik/swat/README.md

 # Command line tool

-Swat is shipped as cpan package , once it's installed ( see install section ) you have a command line tool called `swat`, this is usage info on it:
+Swat is shipped as cpan package, once it's installed ( see ["Install swat"](#install-swat) section ) you have a command line tool called **swat**, this is usage info on it:

     swat project_dir URL <prove settings>

-- **URL** - is base url for web application you run tests against, you need defined routes which will be requested against URL, see DSL section.
+- **URL** - is base url for web application you run tests against, you need defined routes which will be requested against URL, see <L/"DSL"> section.
 - **project\_dir** - is a project root directory

 ## Prove settings